patw/discord_artist/README.md

 # Discord Artist

-A simple discord bot that can prompt Flux dev running on Fireworks.ai.
+A simple discord bot that can prompt Flux dev running on Gemini's flash-image model

 ![Sample output](output.jpg)